Club Necaxa: Foundation (Light and Power Company, Luz y Fuerza) (1899–1920)

-Necaxa was founded on August 21, 1923 by Scotsman William H. Fraser, an engineer and owner of the Light and Power Company (Compañía de Luz y Fuerza) in the state of Puebla.
-As a student in Scotland Fraser played football and was a strong advocate for the sport.
+Necaxa was founded on 21 August 1923, by Scotsman William H. Fraser, an engineer and owner of the Light and Power Company (Compañía de Luz y Fuerza) in the state of Puebla.
+As a student in Scotland, Fraser played football and was a strong advocate for the sport.
 Fraser consolidated the teams of the Light and Power Company and the Street Car operators Compañia de Luz y Fuerza and Tranvías into one.

 Fraser supported the newly merged team with company revenue and funds.
 In addition, the Light and Power Company offered steady employment to players in an era where half of the players were playing at an amateur level.
 However, the Mexican football federation did not allow teams to be named after private companies, so the team changed its name to Necaxa, after the Necaxa River that was close to the electrical plant.

-Historians assert that the colors and Necaxa's crest came from following the arrival of the Cornish community in Mexico, the Cornish community flourished and stayed in Central Mexico until the Mexican Revolution in 1910.
-Although the Cornish community in Mexico broadly returned to Cornwall, they left a cultural legacy; Cornish pasties, Cornish mining museums, a Cornish Mexican Cultural Society and football, are part of the local heritage and tradition in and around Mineral del Monte.
+Historians assert that Necaxa's colors and crest came from following the arrival of the Cornish community in Mexico; the Cornish community flourished and stayed in Central Mexico until the Mexican Revolution in 1910.
+Although the Cornish community in Mexico broadly returned to Cornwall, they left a cultural legacy; Cornish pasties, Cornish mining museums, a Cornish Mexican Cultural Society and football are part of the local heritage and tradition in and around Mineral del Monte.

-In 1923, it was decided Necaxa team would field players regardless of race and nationality.
+In 1923, it was decided that Necaxa would field players regardless of race and nationality.

 In that era, the team was called "Los Electricistas" (The Electricians).
-The team adopted the colors red and white as their team colors, earning them the nickname "Los roji-blancos".
+The team adopted red and white as their team colors, earning them the nickname "Los roji-blancos".
 During this period, the oldest rivalry in Mexican football began to form, between Necaxa and Atlante F.C.

 On September 14, 1930, having already been a two-time champion of the amateur Copa Eliminatoria, Necaxa inaugurated its stadium Parque Necaxa, located on the banks of La Piedad River on land donated by the Fraser Family.
 The stadium had a maximum capacity for 15,000 fans, and was known for its clock tower displaying the team's emblem.

 Necaxa, in the early days of Mexican Football were members of the Mexican Amateur Association Football League Liga Mexicana de Fútbol Amateur Association, composed of Atlante, Club España, Germania FV, and seasoned and disciplined team Asturias.
 Necaxa won championships during the 1932–33, 1934–35, 1936–37, and 1937–38 seasons.

 The following season after the stadium's opening, players such as Hilario López and Luis Pérez contributed to the team's success, leading Necaxa to the League final against Atlante, losing 3–2.

 But Necaxa would rebound the next season, smashing Atlante by a 9–0 score.
 The lineup Necaxa used on that day was: